atiq-cs/cpp/README.md

 *Win UI: yet to figure out how to build and deploy!*

-In addition, command line references are provided for 2 build types
+In addition, command line references are provided for 2 build types,
 - Debug
 - Release